As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 This template is perfect if you prefer to schedule work hours and tasks daily.

-In case you need to stay compliant with the rule of scheduling work at least 7 days in advance, you can combine this more detailed, task-oriented schedule with schedules that cover a more extensive time period.
+If you need to stay compliant with the rule of scheduling work at least 7 days in advance, you can combine this more detailed, task-oriented schedule with schedules that cover a longer time period.

 ⬇️ Download the online, shareable Daily Work Schedule Template in Google Sheets